Company Secretarial Software UK: What Self-Filing Directors Need

 | Enterprise | £500+/year | Large practices and corporate groups |

-The problem for self-filing directors is clear: there's a jump from free (a single reminder email that 200,000+ penalty notices per year prove insufficient) to £33+/year tools designed for professionals.
+The problem for self-filing directors is clear: there's a jump from free (a single reminder email that around 318,000 penalty notices a year prove insufficient) to £33+/year tools designed for professionals.

 How to Evaluate Software for Your Situation